mezw/mapbox-gl-js-docs/docs/pages/example/dancing-buildings.md

 - Mapbox GL JS
 prependJs:
 - "import Example from '../../components/example';"
-- "import html from './dancing-buildings.html';"
+- "import html from './dancing-buildings.html?code';"
+- "import iframe from './dancing-buildings.html?iframe';"
 ---

 This example uses [runtime styling](https://docs.mapbox.com/help/glossary/runtime-styling/) with the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to create a map where the 3D buildings dynamically change height to the rhythm of your ambient environment, giving the appearance of dancing.